 "This whole world is fucked up and you’ve got to be fucked up too in order to survive in it."

-Michelle grew up in a difficult neighborhood and was constantly surrounded by potential bad influences.
-She had a single mother who struggled with making rent and feeding her one daughter.
+Michelle grew up in a difficult neighborhood with a single mother who struggled with making rent and feeding her one daughter.
 She felt like a burden and when they were close to being thrown out of their apartment, Michelle turned to a gang that could provide her with an income better than any job.
-She started as a look-out, being too young for anything more serious.
-However, when she got into high school they moved her to dealing drugs, among other things.
-Her mother tried to get her to get out of it, but it was too late.
+When she got into high school they moved her to dealing drugs, among other things.
 Michelle truly thought she was going to do good things.
 She started to rise through the ranks, especially when her mutation developed.
-She could do things that other members of the gang couldn’t do and for that reason, she managed to get into higher positions.
-She was close to untouchable.
 Once the MRAA passed, however, things started to change.
 People could report mutants for a reward.
 Not only that, but it was notably seen by rival gangs and even within the gang that held the mutants.
 She never would have thought her second family would turn their back on her and exchange her for a sum of money.
 Sentinels came to her building and her gang did nothing as they took her away.
 The only person who actually did anything was Abraham Howard, who was on the streets right as he saw the Sentinels take her.
-He multiplied himself and managed to produce a distraction so he could take MIchelle underground.
+He multiplied himself and managed to produce a distraction so he could take Michelle underground.
 It took a while for her to trust the other members, but one man she did trust easily was Abraham.
-She often provides an extra set of eyes and ears on the streets for him, but most times has to say underground for fear of getting caught by Sentinels.

-- has little contact with her mother mostly because she feels like she’s disappointed her and doesn’t want to put her in danger
+- She has little contact with her mother mostly because she feels like she’s disappointed her and doesn’t want to put her in danger.

-- has a temper and can get in a fight with someone in the group for simply looking at her the “wrong” way
+- She has a temper and can get in a fight with someone in the group for simply looking at her the “wrong” way.

 Face Claim: Samira Wiley